hkurapat/primer/README.md

-# Preceptor's Primer for Bayesian Big Data Science
+# Preceptor's Primer for Bayesian Data Science

 Repo for the primer